 Times have changed.

-There are now more than 30 Canadian networks (listed below) streaming full episodes of their shows online using top quality media players.
+There are now almost 30 Canadian networks (listed below) streaming full episodes of their shows online using top-quality media players.
 Many of them even have mobile apps for viewing on your phone or tablet.

-The best part is it is all free - supported by far fewer commercials that you have the "privilege" of paying to watch with cable or satellite.
+The best part is it’s all free – supported by far fewer commercials than you have the "privilege" of paying to watch with cable or satellite.

 There must be a catch, right?

 How can I get such an expensive service like TV for free without breaking the law or ripping off the content creators?

 There’s no catch – watching TV on the internet is 100% free, legal, and supports content creators.

 The logic behind this truth is really quite simple.